Theo James’ Net Worth Takes Hit As Shailene Woodley Soars With Politics, ‘Divergent’ Star’s Girlfriend Ruth Kearney Keeps Quite

 “I was never engaged,” he said to Entertainment Tonight.

 As for Shailene Woodley, she has been making her mark as a socially-conscious actress.
-After campaigning for Bernie Sanders, she went to protest and livestream Dakota Access Pipeline.
+After campaigning for Bernie Sanders, she went to protest and live stream the Dakota Access Pipeline.
 She even got arrested, which she wrote about for TIME Magazine.

 “I was arrested on Oct.
 10, on Indigenous Peoples’ Day, a holiday where America is meant to celebrate the indigenous people of North America,” the actress wrote.
 “I was in North Dakota, standing in solidarity, side-by-side with a group of over 200 water protectors, people who are fighting the Dakota Access Pipeline.”